|Morphogenesis, Signaling, Modeling|

 Germination and seedling establishment require high energy input and the supply of carbon backbones for various biosynthetic pathways such as that of lipids.
 In effect, the plant organ exhibiting the highest levels of lipid accumulation is seeds.
 Storage lipids are accumulated in lipid bodies (LBs), also called lipid droplets or oil bodies.
 LBs structure is conserved among living organisms, with a core composed of neutral lipids surrounded by a monolayer of phospholipids, in which a highly variable number of proteins is embedded.
 These proteins in microbe or animal LBs are mostly comprised of enzymes, or proteins involved in subcellular transport.
 Seed LBs contain a limited set of proteins, with few enzymes.
 In particular, little is known about the dynamics of LBs during seed life cycle.
 To date, no structure has been determined to high resolution for a protein inserted in a phospholipid monolayer.
 To identify and characterize proteins contributing to the dynamic and the structure of LBs, we apply genetic, biochemical, molecular, and structural approaches.
 As models we use oleaginous plants (Arabidopsis thaliana, Brassica napus), and also yeasts (Saccharomyces cerevisae, Yarrowia lipolytica).

-the principles of “Green Chemistry”, our research aims to
+accordance with the principles of “Green Chemistry”, our research

-modulate amounts and tailor the nature of lipids produced, as well as
+aims to modulate amounts and tailor the nature of lipids produced, as

 Main Results :

-investigative axes: « Structural and functional », and «
+axes: « Structural and functional », and « Proteomic

-Proteomic and dynamic ».
-Plants and microorganisms able to store
+and dynamic ».
+Plants and microorganisms able to store lipids are

 have expertise in the determination of protein post-translational modifications.

-and that its interfacial properties were modified upon calcium binding
+2007), and that its interfacial properties were modified upon calcium

 Compared to microbial or animal lipid bodies, (Athenstaedt 2006), LBs from A. thaliana or B. napus mature seed seem to be in a quiescent state (Jolivet 2004, 2009, d’Andréa 2007b, Popluechai submitted).
 Rapeseed LB proteins follow a sequential expression pattern, so it is likely that LBs undergo an ordered maturation scheme (Jolivet, unpublished).